lovishduggal/Fronted-Mentor-Projects/README.md

 # Fronted-Mentor-Projects
 These projects were made by me from scratch .
-In thsese projects we use fronted skills.
+In these projects we use fronted skills.